 ELP is fully licensed and regulated by the Virginia Department of Social Services and is nationally accredited by the NAEYC, and abides by all health and safety standards therein.
 Fairfax County Health Department regulations require that new and updated health forms and releases be on file for every child by the beginning of each school year.
 A packet of health forms are given upon enrollment.

 It is the goal of ELP to keep the spread of germs and illness at a minimum.
-After an illness, children must be symptom-free for 24 hours prior to returning to classes.
 Virginia Licensing requires that all parents notify the office immediately if their child contracts a communicable disease so that other parents may be notified.
 Universal sanitary procedures are followed throughout each day in all classrooms.

 Keeping Your Child Safe